Mino260806/PhantomMic/README.md

 - [ ] android.media.MediaRecorder

-- [ ] libOpenSLES.so
+- [ ] native hook

-In the apps I tested, I only found AudioRecord was used for streaming audio.
-For MediaRecorder, I intentionally didn't hook it because it can only save audio to files (not stream audio like in calls).
-As for libOpenSLES.so, it might also be used by some apps, but I haven't found any yet.
-Please open an issue if your target app uses one of these APIs.
+In the apps I tested, I found AudioRecord was used for most of them for streaming audio.
+As for the native hook (which would make phantom mic work on almost ANY app), I had a solution working on my device, but it's very tedious to bring compatibility to all android versions as the internal APIs change frequently on which my solution relies change frequently see [AudioRecord.cpp](https://cs.android.com/android/platform/superproject/main/+/main:frameworks/av/media/libaudioclient/AudioRecord.cpp;l=1?q=AudioRecord.cpp&sq=&ss=android%2Fplatform%2Fsuperproject%2Fmain),

+If you want to give it a shot, clone the branch native_hook and edit main.cpp (also return true in MainHook.isNativeHook)